fpalomo/king-kata-di/Readme-group-2.md

 Entity C object expects a request with the next parameters:

-* client_id : is the same concept as merchant_id for Entity A and B . the value is "988123xAbC"
+* client_id : is the same concept as merchant_id in Entity A and B . the value is "988123xAbC"
 * client_transaction: same concept as merchant_transaction_id in Entity A.
 * transaction_date: They want us to send them the date the transaction was created in our system.
 It is not a feature we will use, so we will always send them the current date. the format is 2013-12-31_12:59:59 .